daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

 2. Reduce the spam-clicky nature of Vanilla Melee Weapons.
 3. Rebalance the weapons themselves, making each weapon feel distinct and at least somewhat useful, rather than pure inventory clutter.
 This includes adding new interesting way to obtain special weapons as well as making the legendary weapons feel truly legendary.

 This module tries to achieve all of this through a combination of nerfs, buffs and entirely new mechanics which will overall make combat significantly more strategic and challenging.
-Players who don't care for a challenge or are uninsterested in combat should probably keep this module disabled.
+Players who don't care for a challenge or are uninterested in combat should probably keep this module disabled.

 ### Combos & Swing Speed

 Weapon spamming is replaced by combos.
-These are short bursts of continous swings followed by a short cooldown.
+These are short bursts of continuous swings followed by a short cooldown.
 Each weapon type has a configurable combo limit:

 - **Swords:** up to 4 horizontal swipes, by default.
 - **Clubs:** up to 2 hits, being one horizontal swipe and one vertical swipe, by default.
 - **Daggers:** unchanged, effectively up to infinite hits.

 If combo hits are enabled, swing speed bonuses from emerald will affect every frame of the attack animation, as well as the cooldown in between combos.
-This makes speed a significantly more valuable stat than in Vanilla, where it only affeected 1 out of 6 frames (and that frame could be animation-canceled).
+This makes speed a significantly more valuable stat than in Vanilla, where it only affected 1 out of 6 frames (and that frame could be animation-canceled).

 ### Offensive & Defensive Swords